papyrus2108/atlas/README.md

-# Atla
+# Atlas

-[Atla](https://github.com/papyrus2108/atla) is the library where academic lecture notes are kept.
+[Atlas](https://github.com/papyrus2108/atlas) is the library where academic lecture notes are kept.

 - [Analysis and Differential Equations](#analysis-and-differential-equations)
     - [Mathematical Analysis](#mathematical-analysis)